Resources

 Italy in October

 Another great month to visit Italy, albeit a little warmer, but with fall approaching, these days may be numbered.
 This is the best time to visit southern Italy to enjoy the dwindling summer warmth as the northern regions become colder.
-This is a brilliant month for those who are gastronomically inclined, as harvest season can bring a lot of joy to one’s tummy.
+This is a brilliant month for those who are gastronomically inclined, as the harvest season can bring a lot of joy to one’s tummy.
 Your bank account can also be a happy place with prices going down.
 All in all, the best time to visit Italy is October.

 Temperature range to expect: 8 Degrees Celsius to 28 Degrees Celsius